slatedocs/slate/source/includes/_endpoint-dataset.md

 --------- | ----------- | ------------------------------------
-filter | A Crunch filter expression defining a filter for the given export | `{"function": "==", "args": [{"variable": "000000"}, {"value": 1}]}` where  | A Crunch expression defining which variables to export | `{"function": "identify", "args": [{"id": ["000000"]}]}` use_category_ids | Instead of including category names in the results, just use the ids | 0 or 1
+filter | A Crunch filter expression defining a filter for the given export | `{"function": "==", "args": [{"variable": "000000"}, {"value": 1}]}` where  | A Crunch expression defining which variables to export | `{"function": "identify", "args": [{"id": ["000000"]}]}` use_category_ids | Instead of including category names in the results, just use the ids (only available for csv)| 0 or 1

 See ["Expressions"](#expressions) for more on Crunch expressions.